Director of CSB

 Bellini Life Sciences Building, Room 457

-Research interest: nonribosomal peptide synthetase, NRPS, X-ray crystallography, electron microscopy, antibiotics, green chemicals, chemical biology, macromolecular machine, protein structure, megaenzyme
+Research interest: nonribosomal peptide synthetases, NRPS, X-ray crystallography, electron microscopy, antibiotics, green chemicals, chemical biology, macromolecular machines, protein structure, megaenzyme

 Associate Director of CSB